MBSR 9-Day Teacher Training Practicum Intensive

 - Personal daily meditation practice and/or a movement practice (yoga, qigong, tai chi)

 - Have attended a teacher-led silent mindfulness meditation retreat of at least five nights (click to be taken to a list of meditation retreat centers that offer qualified retreats)

 For more information, please contact Allan Goldstein.

 California licensed MFTs, LPCCs, LEPs, LCSWs: This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-27.0 contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
-For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirements.
+27.0 CE credit may be applied to your license renewal through the California Board of Behavioral Sciences.
+For those licensed outside California, please check with your local licensing board to determine if CE credit is accepted.